AdobeDocs/analytics-platform.en/help/use-cases/data-views/bi-extension-usecases.md

    1. Use ![CrossSize75](/help/assets/icons/CrossSize75.svg) to remove **[!UICONTROL daterange]** from **[!UICONTROL Columns]**.
    1. Drag and drop **[!UICONTROL Sum of purchases_revenue]** underneath **[!UICONTROL Sum of purchases]** in **[!UICONTROL Columns]**.

-1. On the Table visualizaton:
+1. On the Table visualization:

    1. Select **[!UICONTROL Sum of purchase_revenue]** to sort the product names in descending purchase revenue order.
 Your Power BI Desktop should look like below.